SAP Negotiations • Vendor Management

 +

-Renewal is your chance to fix contract terms that were suboptimal.
-Add price protection on elements that lacked it.
+Renewal is your chance to repair contract terms that didn't serve you.
+Add price protection where it was missing.
 Harmonise inconsistent discounts.
-Negotiate swap rights: the ability to swap unused licences for other licences of equal value.
+Negotiate swap rights — the ability to exchange unused licences for something of equal value.
 For cloud subscription renewals, push for renewal price caps and options to reduce quantities.
-For multi-year deals, ensure annual uplifts are clear and acceptable (try "CPI or 3%, whichever is lower").
+For multi-year deals, ensure annual uplifts are capped at "CPI or 3%, whichever is lower."

 Renewal